JeanXristianPascua/museum-of-candy/README.md

 # Museum of Candy

-Welcome to the Museum of Candy website project.
-This project showcases a fictional museum dedicated to the wonderful world of candy.
+Welcome to the **Museum of Candy** website project.
+This project showcases a fictional museum dedicated to the delightful world of candy.

 ## Project Overview

-This project is a simple, static website for a fictional "Museum of Candy."
-The website features information about the museum, its exhibits, and ticketing information.
-It includes a responsive design to ensure it looks great on both desktop and mobile devices.
+The **Museum of Candy** project is a static website designed to provide information about the museum, its exhibits, and ticketing details.
+The website boasts a responsive design to ensure a seamless experience on both desktop and mobile devices.

+## Key Features

+- **Informational Sections**: Detailed pages about the museum's exhibits and services.
+- **Responsive Design**: Optimized for both desktop and mobile browsing.
+- **User-Friendly Navigation**: Easy-to-use interface for better visitor interaction.

 ## Technologies Used

-- **HTML5**: The latest version of HTML is used to structure the content of the website.
+- **HTML5**: Structures the content of the website.
-- **CSS**: Used for styling the website, making it visually appealing and enhancing the user experience.
+- **CSS**: Enhances the design and user experience.
-- **Bootstrap 4.1.3**: A powerful front-end framework that helps in designing responsive web pages quickly and efficiently.
-It includes a variety of components such as navigation bars, carousels, forms, and more.
+- **Bootstrap 4.1.3**: Provides a robust framework for creating responsive and visually appealing web pages.